Applying to MS in EPP

 Applicants to the MS in EPP program must submit an updated resume describing the applicant’s educational and professional background.
 Resumes can be submitted with the application.

-- Describe how your work, research, educational or other life experiences have prepared you for graduate study in this program.
+- Describe how your previous experiences have prepared you for graduate study in this program.
+In particular, draw from previous research, project, or work experiences.

 Letters of recommendation (3)